solsarratea/OONICTLogs/README.md

 - Improve log system: specially for submitter.
 - Research on async functions, improve function calls and concurrency
 - Do not allow read/write at same time !! (it was OK for testing)
-- `raw_measurements.txt` proabably be replaced for a stack
+- `raw_measurements.txt` proabably be replaced for a stack (it was also OK for testing)
 - Automatically update the Twig CTLog according to date/time window https://letsencrypt.org/docs/ct-logs/#Sunlight
 - `utils/` will probably dissappear/be moved to `/common` though was very useful for interacting with APIs during devlopment